-Marketing Adjusted EBIT for the year ended 31 December 2019 was U.S.\$2,366 million, a decrease of 2.0 per cent. over the year ended 31 December 2018.
-Marketing Adjusted EBIT in the metals and minerals division decreased 37.5 per cent. over 2018, primarily due to challenging cobalt markets in the first half of the year and resulting inventory write-down on material sourced from the Group's mines in earlier periods and some overall softening in end user demand due to the global trade tensions that prevailed for most of 2019.
-Marketing Adjusted EBIT in the energy products division increased 78.4 per cent. over 2018, reflecting the strong performance of the oil department as it delivered particularly strong results on the back of supportive physical commodity marketing conditions.
+Marketing Adjusted EBIT for the year ended 31 December 2019 was U.S.\$2,366 million, a decrease of 2.0 per cent. from the year ended 31 December 2018.
+Marketing Adjusted EBIT in the metals and minerals division decreased 37.5 per cent. from the year ended 31 December 2018, primarily due to challenging cobalt markets in the first half of the year and resulting inventory write-down on material sourced from the Group's mines in earlier periods and some overall softening in end user demand due to the global trade tensions that prevailed for most of 2019.
+Marketing Adjusted EBIT in the energy products division for the year ended 31 December 2019 increased 78.4 per cent. over the year ended 31 December 2018, reflecting the strong performance of the oil department as it delivered particularly strong results on the back of supportive physical commodity marketing conditions.

-Industrial Adjusted EBIT was U.S.\$1,785 million for the year ended 31 December 2019, a decrease of 73.5 per cent. over the year ended 31 December 2018.
+Industrial Adjusted EBIT was U.S.\$1,785 million for the year ended 31 December 2019, a decrease of 73.5 per cent. from the year ended 31 December 2018.
 The decrease was primarily driven by weaker average year-over-year commodity prices notably in the coal markets, primarily impacted by weaker European demand, and ferrochrome and cobalt, where markets were in oversupply throughout much of the year.
-Industrial Adjusted
+Industrial Adjusted EBIT was also impacted by operational and cost challenges in the Group's African copper portfolio.
+In particular, Mutanda's copper production was 49 per cent. lower compared to the prior year as it scaled down operations and subsequently transitioned to care and maintenance.
+Katanga, although recording higher cobalt production, limited sales as it manages through a period of excess uranium content and delays in required drying capacity commissioning.
+Mopani's copper metal production was 64 per cent. lower as, in June 2019, it accelerated its major triennial smelter shut down (from the 2020 schedule) and brought forward various other planned maintenance activities by six months to address safety-related issues.

-^{(1) &}quot;Corporate and other" marketing activities includes U.S.\$58 million pre-significant items of the Group's equity accounted share of Glencore Agri.
+^{(1) &}quot;Corporate and other" marketing activities includes U.S.\$58 million pre-significant items of the Group's equity accounted share of Viterra.